allaafaham/ticktock-plus/README.md

 #### 1. Strategy Plane
 ##### Purpose
 - Provide users with a sleek and customizable time-tracking tool.
-- Allow users to switch between a clock, timer, and stopwatch seamlessly.encourage learning.
+- Allow users to switch between a clock, timer, and stopwatch seamlessly.
 - Enhance user experience with multiple visual themes.

 ##### Primary User Needs